-CWG 2022, Wrestling: Bajrang Punia, Sakshi Malik clinch gold, Anshu Malik claims 57kg silver
+CWG 2022, Wrestling: Bajrang Punia, Deepak Punia, Sakshi Malik clinch gold, Anshu Malik wins silver

-Bajrang Punia (65kg) won back-to-back gold medals at the Commonwealth Games as he defended his 2018 title at the 2022 edition in Birmingham on Friday.
+Wrestlers Bajrang Punia (65kg), Sakshi Malik (62kg) and Deepak Punia (86kg) won gold medals at the 2022 Commonwealth Games in Birmingham on Friday.

-Anshu Malik (57kg) won silver on day one of the wrestling events.
-There are few more medal events to follow.
+Anshu Malik (57kg) won silver while Divya Kakran (68kg) and Mohit Grewal (125kg) claimed bronze on day one of the wrestling events.

 Bajrang Punia romped to a second successive 65kg title dropping only two points in the entire campaign.
 Anshu then won silver in the women’s 57kg event after she lost to two-time defending champion Odunayo Adekuoroye in the final.